humbornjo/SICP/README.md

 - I think I can start trying to understand knuth and latex after reading **1.3.4**
 - **exercise 1.44** is really good
 - "higher-order procedures enhance the power of our language by enabling us to manipulate, and thereby to reason in terms of, general methods of computation" SICP p108
-- "elements is said to be closed under an operation if applying the operation to elements in the set produces an element that is again an element of the set.
-The Lisp community also (unfortunately) uses the word “closure” to describe a totally unrelated concept: A closure is an implementation technique for representing procedures with free variables.
+- "elements is said to be closed under an operation ...
 We do not use the word “closure” in this second sense in this book."
 SICP p134.
 Fuck c++ closure and rust closure, and all the language that use CLOSURE as the term for variable capturing.
-- THe word nil is a contraction of the Latin word *nihil*, which means "nothing".
+- THe word nil is a contraction of the Latin word *nihil*, which means "nothing".
+- **exercise 3.20** is good